The World's Fastest Indian poster

 The inciting incident occurs at 15 minutes when Burt's neighbors raise money to help send him to America for Bonneville Speed Week.
 This external support transforms his lifelong dream from impossible fantasy into achievable reality, forcing him to actually commit to the journey he's talked about for decades..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to Burt arrives in Los Angeles and begins the cross-country journey to Utah with his bike.
+This indicates the protagonist's commitment to Burt arrives in Los Angeles and begins the cross-country journey to Utah with his bike.
 He makes the definitive choice to pursue his dream on American soil, leaving behind the safety of home and entering the unknown world of his quest., moving from reaction to action.

 The Collapse moment at 94 minutes (74% through) represents the emotional nadir.
 Here, During a test run, Burt's motorcycle suffers a serious mechanical failure, and he has a health scare related to his heart condition.
-Both his body and his bike seem ready to give out, and he faces the real possibility that his dream will die here, so close to achievement., reveals the protagonist at their lowest point.
+Both his body and his bike seem ready to give out, and he faces the real possibility that his dream will die here, so close to achievement., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 101 minutes initiates the final act resolution at 80% of the runtime.
 Burt realizes that living fully means accepting risk and that his years of preparation have led to this moment.
 He synthesizes his mechanical knowledge, life experience, and pure courage.
 He commits to making the record attempt regardless of the danger., demonstrating the transformation achieved throughout the journey.